Lol, no. You did not read the headline wrong. Geekbench bans Samsung flagships for cheating.

 Possible reasons

-This however is false advertising and Geekbench are well within their rights to be pissed off.
+This however is false advertising and Geekbench is well within its rights to be pissed off.

 Too little, too late